 If you believe you have won a prize of $600 or less you can redeem that at participating Lottery retailers.
 When presenting a ticket at a Lottery retailer, a discreet screen called the Customer Display Unit will indicate whether the ticket is a winner and if so, its value.
 You may also request a printed Validation Receipt containing this information.

 If you are told your ticket isn't a winner, you may request the return of the ticket.
+For accounting purposes, winning tickets are retained by the retailer or Lottery office that paid the prize.
 To report a problem or a concern with cashing a winning ticket at a retail location, please e-mail us firstname.lastname@example.org.

 Lottery players are encouraged to double check their tickets prior to leaving the store for any discrepancies or inaccuracies.
 Players are NOT required to purchase a misprinted ticket they do not want, provided they alert the retailer prior to leaving the store.
 Refunds cannot be issued for scratch-off tickets that have already been scratched or for draw-style game tickets in which the drawing has already occurred.
 To report a problem or a concern with purchasing a Lottery ticket, please e-mail us at email@example.com.